 Patents Cover More Than Just Objects or Devices

 As we just noted, a patent doesn’t necessarily cover the entirety of an object.
 Instead, a patent application can apply to aspects of the object itself while not covering the whole thing.
-You can have a small part or improvement to a device patented just as you can have the way the device is applied or used protected by a patent.
+You can have a small part or improvement to a device patented just as you can have the way the device is applied protected by a patent.

 For instance, let’s consider a shovel.
 This is a classic tool and has a pretty straightforward application.
 But, what if you were to improve the shovel by adding a hinge that allows the shovel head to work at different angles?
 You can get that aspect of the shovel patented without having to patent the shovel as a whole.
 Your business may also use shovels in a way never seen before that gives your business a major boost.
-Your novel application of the shovel can also be protected by a patent.
+This application of the shovel can also be protected by a patent.

-Now, obviously, this was a nonsensical example, but sometimes innovation comes from nonsensical places.
+Now, obviously, this was a nonsensical example but sometimes innovation comes from nonsensical places.
 Whatever your innovation is you should be considering every aspect of your work and how a patent could protect it.

 Patents Can Be Small Changes to Other People’s Work

 Consider the example of a lighter.
 At one point in time, if you flipped on a lighter there was no way to adjust the size of the flame.
 You got what you got at the time and had to live with it.
 Now, however, you are able to adjust the amount of gas that’s being fed into the flame to create a bigger and more intense flame.
-There are actually several patents surrounding this advancement, because there are different ways it can be implemented.
+There are actually several patents surrounding this advancement, as there are different ways it can be implemented.
 Each of these different ways is a small change to the pre-existing device of a lighter that creates a new element worthy of patent protection.